roterabe/cadata/README.md

 # Cadata
-This is a simply REST API for getting data on popular car models.
+This is a simple REST API for getting data on popular car models.